 |Limitations||Administrator access is disabled (admin lockdown).||None||None|

 Admin lockdown for Tier-1 environments is effective in Platform update 12 and later.
 Actions that require local administrator access can no longer be performed.
 These actions include installation of third-party tools and development of Microsoft Power BI reports.
 If administrator permissions are required, use cloud-hosted environments or an environment image (downloadable VHD) instead.
 For more information, see Development and build VMs that don't allow admin access FAQ.

 It's important that you select the correct Tier-2 or higher environment, depending on the purpose of the environment.
 The guidance that is provided in the following illustration is a baseline.
 You must work with your implementation partner to adjust this guidance, based on your specific business scenarios and factors such as type of users, complexity, and volumes.

 After a subscription estimate is activated, you can view transaction lines per hour in LCS, as shown in the following illustration.

 The upcoming admin lockdown for Tier-2 or higher environments will no longer allow Remote Desktop Protocol (RDP) connections to the servers.
 As part of the Microsoft roadmap, the most common actions where RDP access is required are being replaced by self-service tasks in LCS.
-For example, the procedure that is currently described in Copy a Finance and Operations database from SQL Server to a production Azure SQL Database environment will be available as a service from Microsoft.
-Therefore, to copy a Finance and Operations database from SQL Server to a production Azure SQL Database environment, you will have to create a service request in LCS.
+For example, the procedure to copy a Finance and Operations database from SQL Server to a production Azure SQL Database environment will be available as a service from Microsoft.
+Therefore, to copy a database from SQL Server to a production Azure SQL Database environment, you will have to create a service request in LCS.
 More information will be available through the LCS Blog and on Docs.